 - 1 tablespoon unsweetened cocoa powder

 - Put flour in a mixing bowl and make a well in the center.

-- Add butter pieces and cut in with a pastry cutter until butter pieces are the size of small peas.
+- Add butter pieces and cut in with a pastry cutter or fork until butter pieces are the size of small peas.

 - Mix in sugar and 6 tablespoons of cold water.

 - Stir and work ingredients until they form a smooth dough. ( If you desire, you can use a food processor instead: add flour and butter and pulse a few times to break up the butter.
 Add sugar and water and mix for about 30 seconds to form a smooth dough.)